Providing Care for Communities in Honduras

 I recently had the opportunity to travel to Honduras with an interprofessional team of healthcare providers to work with patients in underserved areas.

 I was one of three Duke Doctorate of Physical Therapy (DPT) second-year students on the trip supervised by Faculty Development Resident Courtney Jeffries, PT, DPT, NCS.
-We were welcomed into one of the most rural communities in the mountains, El Naranjo, and a less rural community near Copan, La Laguna.
-The nursing and MD students evaluated and treated what they could, and they referred patients with pain to us for physical therapy.
+We were welcomed into the mountain community of El Naranjo and a more centrally located community near Copan, La Laguna.
+The nursing and MD students evaluated and treated patients as they could and referred patients with pain to us for physical therapy.

 the 4 members of duke dpt in Honduras